mlpack/mlpack/doc/user/methods/decision_tree.md

 #### Using different element types.

 `DecisionTree`'s constructors, `Train()`, and `Classify()` functions support any data type, so long as it supports the Armadillo matrix API.
-So, learning can be done on single-precision floating-point data:
+So, for instance, learning can be done on single-precision floating-point data:

 ```c++
 // 1000 random points in 10 dimensions.